Burlington High School (Massachusetts)

-Burlington High School is located at 123 Cambridge Street in Burlington, Massachusetts.
-Burlington High School is a four-year comprehensive high school that is credited by the New England Association of Schools and Colleges.
+Burlington High School is a four-year comprehensive high school located at 123 Cambridge Street in Burlington, Massachusetts.
+It is credited by the New England Association of Schools and Colleges.

 Burlington High was one of 30 schools in the state of Massachusetts named to the AP Honor Roll by the College Board in 2011 for simultaneously increasing access to Advanced Placement coursework while maintaining or increasing the percentage of students earning scores of 3 or higher on AP exams.

-Burlington High School is ranked #39 in the recently released 2015 Boston Magazine rankings.
+Burlington High School was ranked #39 in the 2015 Boston Magazine rankings.
 This is up from their ranking of #67 in 2014.
 According to Boston Magazine, these rankings are based heavily on MCAS scores and schools are not contacted annually for updated data.

 Campus

 The campus currently housing Burlington High School was opened in 1973 and is situated on 365,000 sq ft of land.
-Along with the grades 9-12 senior high school, the facilities on site are home to the school district's central administration offices, Burlington Cable Access TV, the Burlington Science Center, and the Burlington Early Childhood Center.
-As a result of facilitating the Early Childhood Center, Burlington High School includes Pre-Kindergarten and Kindergarten demographic statistics to the Massachusetts Department of Education in their yearly reports, and these students are considered part of the High School's enrollment.
+Along with the grades 9–12 senior high school, the facilities on site are home to the school district's central administration offices, Burlington cable access TV, the Burlington Science Center, and the Burlington Early Childhood Center.
+As a result of facilitating the Early Childhood Center, Burlington High School includes pre-kindergarten and kindergarten demographic statistics to the Massachusetts Department of Education in their yearly reports, and these students are considered part of the high school's enrollment.

-Student Demographics
+Student demographics

 Performing arts

-Burlington High School's Performing Arts are a culmination of efforts from the Burlington Public Schools' Music Department, various performance clubs, and the high school English Department.
+Burlington High School's performing arts are a culmination of efforts from the Burlington Public Schools' music department, various performance clubs, and the high school English department.

 John E. Fogelberg Performing Arts Center is the primary performance space at Burlington High School.
 The auditorium is designed as a proscenium theatre.
 The stage is a wood floor.